 Annie Selke is another stellar example of how investing in website speed can help a retailer climb up the search engine results page.

-Prior to hopping on Layer0, the home and decor retailer Annie Selke didn't even appear above the fold of Google search results.
-Today, with a 32% boost to organic traffic and 40.41% lift in mobile organic traffic it outranks its multi-billion dollar competitors.
+Before hopping on Edgio (Layer0), the home and decor retailer Annie Selke didn't even appear above the fold of Google search results.
+Today, with a 32% boost to organic traffic and a 40.41% lift in mobile organic traffic, it outranks its multi-billion dollar competitors.

 If you're interested, there is also an Annie Selke case study on our website where we go into the nitty-gritty.

-The faster the site, the higher it ranks, which is like instant, guaranteed SEO.
-There are plenty examples in Layer0 portfolio which prove that.
-AKIRA, Annie Selke and Shoe Carnival are just a few that outrank many big names out there, including Amazon.
+The faster the site, the higher it ranks, like an instant, guaranteed SEO.
+There are plenty of examples in the Edgio (Layer0) portfolio which prove that.
+AKIRA, Annie Selke and Shoe Carnival are just a few that outrank many big names, including Amazon.

 Layer0 offers a combination of advanced technology to get eCommerce up to speed:

 eCommerce PWA with Server-Side Rendering support and AMP conversion

 Schedule a consultative conversation to learn how Edgio (Layer0) can help you achieve sub-second page loads.
 Click here!

 One major benefit of using SSR has an app that can be crawled and indexed properly by every search engine.
 This helps with SEO and providing metadata to social media channels.

 SSR can also often help with performance because a fully loaded app is sent down from the server on the first request.
 For non-trivial apps, though, your mileage may vary because SSR requires a setup that can get a bit complicated and create a bigger server load.
 Thankfully there are services and tools, like isomorphic frontends and Layer0 with SSR support out-of-the-box.